PK comes up with fresh jibe at Nitish | Politics

 - India

-A Bihar village has been deprived of a road connecting it to the district headquarters because of a 15-year-old incident of a shoe hurled at Chief Minister Nitish Kumar, his former aide Prashant Kishor claimed on Friday.
+Bihar Chief Minister Nitish Kumar’s former aide Prashant Kishor claimed that a village in the state has been deprived of a road connecting it to the district headquarters because of a 15-year-old incident of a shoe hurled at the CM.

-Kishor landed the fresh jibe on his ex-mentor while interacting with villagers in West Champaran district as part of his ''Jan Suraaj'' campaign.
+The fresh jibe on Kumar came when Kishor was interacting with villagers in West Champaran district as part of his ''Jan Suraaj'' campaign.

-Kishor, who is on a 3,500-kilometre-long ''pada-yatra'' of the state, told the crowd in Jogapatti: ''Bettiah town is 32 kilometres away.
+Kishor, who is on a 3,500-kilometre-long ''pada-yatra'' in the state, on Friday told the crowd in Jogapatti that ''Bettiah town is 32 kilometres away.
 The dirt track is a nightmare for travellers who are bound to get an asthma attack''.

 ''Why is Prashant Kishor so wary of speaking against the BJP, which has held the road construction department portfolio for a major part of the CM's tenure so far,'' said Afaque Ahmed, a national general secretary of the JD(U).

 ''Since Prashant Kishor is a novice in politics, he is making such frivolous statements.
-He must know that Nitish Kumar is credited with transforming Bihar,'' Ahmed said.
+He must know that Nitish Kumar is credited with transforming Bihar,'' Ahmed added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)